CelineChiLamNg/travel_insurance_prediction/README.md

 ## Approach & Methodology
 I approached this problem by following a structured methodology of data exploration, preprocessing, and modeling.
-1. Data Exploration: Examined data distribution, linear correlation between features and between features/target variable, and multicollinearity (using variance inflation factor).
-Also, tested relevance of all features with hypothesis testing
+1. Data Exploration:
+- Analyzed data distribution and correlations between features and the target variable.
+- Checked for multicollinearity using VIF and tested feature relevance with hypothesis testing.
+2. Preprocessing:
-2. Preprocessing: Scale numerical features and encode categorical features.
+Scaled numerical features and encoded categorical features.
-3. Modeling: Train data with logistic regression, random forest, and support vector machine (SVM).
-Hyperparameter tune with GridSearch.
+3. Modeling:
+- Trained Logistic Regression, Random Forest, and SVM models.
+- Tuned hyperparameters using GridSearchCV.
-   Combine all 3 models to create an ensemble hard voting model.
+- Combined all models into an ensemble hard voting classifier.

 ## Results